Spanish frigate Nuestra Señora del Carmén: 1874–1897

 By 1885, Carmén′s armament had been reduced to twelve 200 mm smootbore guns and four 80 mm rifled guns.
 Although still serving as a training ship, she received orders that year to concentrate with other Training Squadron ships at Mahón on Menorca in the Balearic Islands during a crisis with the German Empire over the status of the Caroline Islands in the Spanish East Indies.
 The ships had orders to prepare to either steam to the Pacific to defend the Carolines or to defend the Balearics in case Germany tried to seize them as a bargaining chip in future negotiations over the status of the Carolines.
 In the end, no conflict broke out between Spain and Germany.
 In 1886, the screw frigate Blanca replaced Carmén as the midshipmen training ship and Carmén was disarmed.

-On 6 January 1890, Carmén sustained serious damage to her hull, rigging, and machinery in a strong storm about 30 nmi from Europa Point, leaving her disabled.
+On 6 January 1889, Carmén sustained serious damage to her hull, rigging, and machinery in a strong storm about 30 nmi from Europa Point, leaving her disabled.
 After 48 hours in distress, she asked a passing British merchant ship to tow her to Gibraltar.
-The British captain demanded 75,000 pesetas for the tow, which Carmén′s commanding officer turned down, but Carmén managed to reach Puente Mayorga, Spain, on her own on 10 January 1890.
-The unprotected cruiser was summoned from Mahón and the Compañía Transatlántica steamer from Cádiz to assist her, and Castilla towed her from Puente Mayorga to Cádiz, which the ships reached on 15 January 1890.
+The British captain demanded 75,000 pesetas for the tow, which Carmén′s commanding officer turned down, but Carmén managed to reach Puente Mayorga, Spain, on her own on 10 January.
+The unprotected cruiser was summoned from Mahón and the Compañía Transatlántica steamer from Cádiz to assist her, and Castilla towed her from Puente Mayorga to Cádiz, which the ships reached on 15 January 1889.

+Decommissioning and disposal

 Carmén was decommissioned in 1893.
 She was sold for scrapping in 1897.